vikejs/vike/README.md

 Environment: `Browser`, `Node.js`.
 (In Node.js, `navigate()` is a no-op.)

-You can use `navigate('/some-url')` to programmatically navigate your user to another page (i.e. when there is no `<a href="/some-url">`), for example to redirect your user after a successful form submission.
+You can use `navigate('/some-url')` to programmatically navigate your user to another page (i.e. when navigation isn't triggered by the user clicking on an anchor tag `<a>`).
+For example, you can use `navigate()` to redirect your user after a successful form submission.

 ```jsx
 import { navigate } from "vite-plugin-ssr/client/router";